 In automobile assembly, technicians use torque tools to mount bolts to parts of vehicles.
 Different bolts require varying torque levels to be fastened correctly.
 Hence, intelligent systems deliver torque levels in a specific order that must be strictly followed by the technician.
 Because of the pre-specified order, it is critical to follow the correct order precisely.

-Computer vision applications in automotive have been tested to identify, correct, and document human errors in the bolt securing process.
+Computer vision applications in automotive have been tested to identify, correct, and document human errors in the bolt-securing process.
 Therefore, the application helps to detect incorrect ordering on an automotive factory assembly line.
-Visual AI can select a desired order of bolts, detect visitation of a torque tool to each bolt location, and report errors made in the sequence of actions in the vehicle assembly line.
+Visual AI can select a desired order of bolts, detect the visitation of a torque tool to each bolt location, and report errors made in the sequence of actions in the vehicle assembly line.

 Ergonomic Risk Assessment